-Cyprus is surely one of the most attractive destinations for IVF patients, both in terms of quite liberal regulations and availability of treatment options.
-Opposite sex couples and single women can be treated and the upper age limit for IVF treatment is 50.
+Cyprus is surely one of the most attractive destinations for IVF patients, both in terms of quite liberal regulations and the availability of treatment options.
+Heterosexual couples and single women can be treated and the upper age limit for IVF treatment is 50.
 Surrogacy is allowed as well as egg freezing.
 Embryos, eggs and sperm can be stored for 10 years and then renewed if required.
-Similarly to other European countries, sex selection is allowed only for medical reasons and not for family balancing purposes.
+Similar to other European countries, sex selection is allowed only for medical reasons and not for family balancing purposes.

 Egg donation in Cyprus

 In Cyprus egg donation is still anonymous which means that there are a good number of donors and no waiting lists.